easontekreviews2398/calculatorplusplus-publicbeta/README.md

 This is a remake of Calc++, an old project of mine.
 I am bringing it back to life now!

+NO BINARY HAHAHA!
+Compile it yourself.
+It is not hard!!!

 Build Number Scheme:
 Digits 4&5 - Build
 Digit 3 - Subversion (1 means subversion 2, 2 means subversion 3, etc.)